ouarez/acosys/business/portfolio.md

       Acosys administered, supported, and helped interpret the results of the Urban Aboriginal Peoples' Survey (UAPS) in two Canadian urban centres:
       Thunder Bay and Montreal.
-We introduced an innovative approach of using Aboriginals to administer the survey.
+We introduced an innovative approach of using Indigenous peoples to administer the survey.
 Our responsibilities during this effort included: